Hanan899/RAG-Based-Chatbot/README.md

-# 🔍 OCR-Based RAG Chatbot using FastAPI, Streamlit, ChromaDB & Gemini
+# RAG Chatbot using FastAPI & Gemini

 A smart document-based chatbot built with **Tesseract OCR**, **vector search (ChromaDB)**, and **LLMs (Gemini)**.
-This app allows users to upload scanned PDFs, extract and embed content using OCR, store it in a vector store, and ask natural language questions.
+This app allows users to upload scanned PDFs, extract and embed content using OCR, store it in a vector store, store its references, and ask natural language questions.
 If no relevant answer is found in the PDFs, it falls back to **real-time web search using Tavily API**.

 A practical example of **Retrieval-Augmented Generation (RAG)** with dynamic fallback.

 ---

-## 🚀 Features
+## Architecture:

-- 📄 Upload scanned PDFs or images
+- 📄 Upload Base64 encoded PDF's
 - 🔤 Extract text using Tesseract OCR
-- ✂️ Chunk & preprocess text with overlap
+- ✂️ Chunk & Embedded text with Hugging Face Transformers
 - 🔎 Semantic similarity search using ChromaDB
 - 🤖 Answer generation using Google Gemini LLM
 - 🌐 Web fallback using Tavily API (when PDFs don't help)